PatrickStephansen/water-tight-framework/README.md

 * use named access to refer to DOM elements http://w3c.github.io/html/browsers.html#named-access-on-the-window-object
 * use iframes to separate scopes of components
 * use a document to contain related components like a sprite sheet, and pass parameters via the URL
+* make use of `this` within functions called from HTML